confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-push-query.md

 Windowing adds two additional system columns to the data, which provide the window bounds: `WINDOWSTART` and `WINDOWEND`.

-ksqlDB supports the following WINDOW types:
+ksqlDB supports the following WINDOW types.

+#### TUMBLING window

-**TUMBLING**: Tumbling windows group input records into fixed-sized, non-overlapping windows based on the records' timestamps.
+Tumbling windows group input records into fixed-sized, non-overlapping windows based on the records' timestamps.
 You must specify the *window size* for tumbling windows.
 Tumbling windows are a special case of hopping windows, where the window size is equal to the